rcoh/rcoh-dot-me-v2/content/posts/hash-map-survey.md

 date: 2017-12-30T17:39:23-05:00
 draft: true
 ---
 Few data-structures are more ubiquitous in real-world development than the hash table.
-Nearly every major programming features an implementation in its standard library.
-Yet, there is no conclusive best strategy to implement one!
-The major programming languages diverge widely in their implementation strategy.
+Nearly every major programming features an implementation in its standard library or built into the runtime.
+Yet, there is no conclusive best strategy to implement one and the major programming languages diverge widely in their implementations!
 I did a survey of the
-Hash map implementations in Go, Python, Ruby, Java, and Scala to compare on contrast hash map implementations.
+Hash map implementations in Go, Python, Ruby, Java, and Scala to compare and contrast how they were implemented.

 **Note: The rest of this post assumes a working knowledge of how hash tables work along with the most common schemes for implementing them.** If you need a refresher, [Wikipedia](https://en.wikipedia.org/wiki/Hash_table) provides a fairly readable explanation.
 Beyond the basics, the sections on [chaining](https://en.wikipedia.org/wiki/Hash_table#Separate_chaining) and [open addressing](https://en.wikipedia.org/wiki/Hash_table#Open_addressing) should provide sufficient background.